willhunt914/uselessbox/README.md

 May 5th done building
 May 7 be finished with the project

 This is what we planned but onshape took longer than we thought.
+The main problem with it was the edit in context feature.
+This was the first time I had ever used it and I had issues with the parts showing up as well as some of the parts that I had previosly deleted were apearing.